-For the past several months, our staff of skilled numismatic buyers have been hard at work purchasing the largest hoard of 19th- century U.S. type coins that they and I have ever seen.
-In fact, this is the biggest find that we've ever been offered in our 70-year history, consisting of hundreds of thousands of coins.
-It presents a once-in-a-lifetime opportunity for you to add some classic U.S. coins to your existing U.S. collection – or to branch out in a new direction – perhaps to a coin series that we have not been able to offer you before.
+Our staff of skilled numismatic buyers worked hard to purchase the largest hoard of 19th- century U.S. type coins that they and I have ever seen.
+In fact, this was the biggest find in our company's history.
+It consisted of hundreds of thousands of coins, and presented a once-in-a-lifetime opportunity for Littleton's collectors to add some classic US coins to their existing US collection – or to branch out in a new direction – perhaps to a coin series that we have not been able to offer before.

-The hoard ranges from half cents to silver dollars, as well as selections of gold and U.S. paper currency.
-As we grade, classify and inventory the hoard, we'll be making select offers to you, both in catalogs and price lists, as well as in our clubs and approval programs.
+The hoard ranged from half cents to silver dollars and included selections of gold and US paper currency.
+As we graded, classified and inventoried the hoard, we made select offers to customers, both in catalogs and on price lists, as well as in our clubs and approval programs.

-Here's an example of a coin type we just purchased from the hoard: Capped Bust, Lettered Edge half dollars (1807-1836).
-These were struck exclusively in Philadelphia, at the first and second U.S. Mint facilities, and are very historic coins.
+Here's a great example of a coin type from the hoard: Capped Bust, Lettered Edge half dollars (1807-1836).
+These were struck exclusively in Philadelphia, at the first and second US Mint facilities, and are very historic coins.

 Stacks of early 19th-century Capped Bust halves from the hoard

 Designed by John Reich, the Capped Bust half was the largest circulating coin of its time.
 The production of the larger silver dollar had stopped in 1804, and would not resume for decades.
-During their years of issue, Bust halves mostly sat in bank bags while they backed paper currency issued by the state chartered and private banks of the day.
+During their years of issue, Bust halves mostly sat in bank bags while they backed paper currency issued by private and state-chartered banks of the day.
 Much foreign coinage circulated during that time, as the output of the Philadelphia Mint was meager until many years after the U.S. Civil War.
-The U.S. Mint-produced Bust half dollar is a scarce U.S. coin type, and our inventory now features a number of dates and varieties.
+The U.S. Mint-produced Bust half dollar is a scarce U.S. coin type.
 All of this is very exciting!